-Morning sickness is experienced by around 80% of women in the first trimester of pregnancy.
+Around 50-80% of women experience some degree of morning sickness in the first trimester of pregnancy.

 What Causes Morning Sickness?

-hCG levels peak at around 10 weeks of gestation, which is when most women will experience the worst symptoms of nausea and vomiting.
-Most women will find the nausea and vomiting will resolve by week 16, but for some unfortunate women, the symptoms will continue for the remainder of the pregnancy.
+hCG levels peak at around 10 weeks of gestation, which is when most women will have the worst symptoms of nausea and vomiting.

 Can I Prevent Morning Sickness?